paddykontschak/dotfiles/README.md

 * irb
 * MacIRB/DietIRB

-To be honest, I nothing is going to break if you don't have all of these.
+To be honest, nothing is going to break if you don't have all of these.

 Installation
 ---